 CBD does bind with TRPV1 receptors though.
 These receptors are super serious.
 They are part of our peripheral and central nervous system and send messages to the brain of intense pain such as burning.
 TRPV1 receptors also regulate body temperature and inflammation.
 In the end, the way CBD interacts with our bodies is multifaceted.
-One way or another, with limited side-effects and a myriad of benefits, it may be a key to all of us working more in harmony with the world around us and finding that balance.
+One way or another, it may be a key to all of us working more in harmony with the world around us and finding that balance.

 CB1 Receptors in the Brain

 According to NCBI research papers, CBD affects CB1 receptors in the brain indirectly.
 It seems to impact the transmission of hyperactive signals between neurons by slowing them down.
 In epileptic patients, over excited synaptic transmission are what can induce seizures.
 While scientists do not yet understand how exactly CBD helps to fine tune these transmissions to reduce seizure activity, cannabidiol being used as an anticonvulsant is one of the most commonly accepted benefits of CBD oil.